Please Don’t Sell Me What You Think I Need

 - out of the ordinary and

 They may be looking for the bright, shiny objects.
 Well you know what.
-You may have to give in to them to get the sale.
+You may have to dangle something shiny in front of them.

 You have to add some bells and whistles and tie a bow around it.
 Even though you as the expert don't think it will improve your chances of selling it, you may have to do it.
 You do it because it's what the buyer wants.
 That can get you the sale.

 Selling to what someone wants gets their attention.
-It builds your credibility in their eyes even if that doesn't make logical sense.
-When you get the job and it's time to deliver, this is when you focus on what your customer needs.
+It builds your credibility in their eyes even if that doesn't necessarily get them the solution they need.
+When you do get the job, it's time to deliver.
+This is when you focus on what your customer needs.
 That's what then gets you results and it's what gets that happy satisfied customer.

-Delivering on the needs is what gets your customer results.
+So the net-net of it is, delivering a customer's needs is what gets your customer results.
 It's what gets you referrals and testimonials saying you far exceeded their expectations.
-However, sexy selling what the customer wants vs needs is required.
+Sexy selling to what the customer wants vs needs is required.
 It's what the prospect wants and it's what's going to get you the sale.
 Otherwise, you'll never get a chance to deliver on their needs the way you know the needs need to get met.